-In order to determine the total national income, general price level is found with the help of wholesale price index numbers.
+In order to determine the total national income, the general price level is found with the help of wholesale price index numbers.
 However, these index numbers cannot provide accurate data because they involve problems of weighing, averaging, etc.

 Problems in measuring heterogeneous aggregates

-One of the major defects in macro analysis is that it considers aggregates as homogeneous with no concerns for their structure and composition.
+One of the major defects in the macro analysis is that it considers aggregates as homogeneous with no concerns about their structure and composition.
 The volume of aggregate employment depends on the relative wage structure rather than the average wage.
 For instance, in a given economy, even when the wage of teachers increases, but decreases for nurses, the average may remain unaffected.
 But if employment for teachers decrease and there is an increasing job opportunity for nurses, aggregate employment would increase.